To find out whether debt consolidation is a good idea for you, you'll need first to understand what it is and how it works.

 One of the big deciding factors for if debt consolidation is a good idea for you is how it might impact your credit.
 Debt consolidation is a type of loan, so the impact you might experience on your credit score will depend on this loan's application process.
 Some loan applications involve what's called a soft credit pull while others involve a hard credit pull.

 A soft credit pull won't really affect your credit score, while a hard credit pull will.
 If you are worried about the effect a loan application might have on your credit, talk to a loan representative first to learn what kind of credit check the loan application performs.
+If you are worried about a late fee affecting your credit score, you could consider a short-term loan such as a payday loan or installment loan.

 If you think that debt consolidation is a good idea for you, there are several ways you could do it.
 There are several common ways to consolidate debts.
 You could perform a balance transfer, take out a personal loan, or apply for a home equity line of credit.
 Many lines of credit can be used to roll multiple debts into one, and there will be pros and cons to each one.